 - Develop the next generation of leaders in and through the sport of Ultimate.

-- Provide youth development opportunities through camps, clinics and personalized coaching.
+- Provide youth and adult development opportunities through camps, clinics and personalized coaching.

 - Promote Spirit of the Game in the sport of Ultimate.